rkimmi/FarmaGram/README.md

 # FarmaGram

-An pseudo-instagram-ish platform exclusively for farm animals — or those who love them!
+A pseudo-instagram-ish platform exclusively for farm animals — or those who love them!